Robots 101 - Programme Structure

 While places are free (thanks to our sponsors), they are limited.
 You will be notified whether or not your team has received a place shortly before the start of the competition year.

-We also provide some pre-kickstart activities which teach some core concepts of robotics making use of our simulator and introduce some simple sensors that you could use on your physical robots.
+We also provide some pre-kickstart activities which teach some core concepts of robotics making use of our simulator and introduce some basic sensors that you could use on your physical robots.

 Kickstart